 CRO Vault

-• For in-scope objects, map any custom object types, lifecycle states, and picklist values to standard values via the Standard Mapping UI.
+• For in-scope objects, map any custom object types, lifecycle states, and picklist values to standard values via the Outbound Clinical Mapping UI.
 After this is done once at a system level, mappings apply to all transfers to all Sponsors and partners.

 • Add the following fields to relevant page layouts: